rosswaycaster/battleshipt/README.md

 # 🛸 battleshipt

 Play battleship in the terminal.
 Built with Node and JavaScript without any dependencies.
+Play against a friend or the computer!

 ## Requirements